unicode-org/icu/source/samples/citer/readme.txt

         (Use the path to where ever ICU is on your system.)
     3.  cd into the citer directory, e.g. cd c:\icu\source\samples\citer\debug
+            (note that it may be in a different relative directory than most of the other samples).
     4. Run it
             citer